akononovicius/physRisk-content-repository/articles/2015/pasaulis-vel-pasitinka-finansinio-burbulo-sprogima-nepasiruoses.md

 3 percents.
 Such US response just witnessed very strong dependence on Chinese economic health.
-The sense of exceptional role of Chinese economy on the world was strengthened by continuing decrease of prices in commodity market and the price of crude oil, which has fallen below the level of 40 dollars.
+The sense of exceptional role of Chinese economy on the world was strengthened by continuing decrease of prices in commodity market and the price of crude oil, which has fallen bellow the level of 40 dollars.

 All these huge global financial fluctuations leave us with very little